jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-020.md

 <!-- , by their own motion alone, carries them -->
 - This makes them uniformly press all particles of the Earth towards its center, making the Earth round.
 - This pressing motion is impeded by the resistance of the Earth's mass.
-  - This in turn pushes all the Earth's parts towards the center.
+  - This in turn pushes all the Earth's particles towards the center.

 #### 21. All earth-aether particles, if considered alone, are light, not heavy